kexh/miaomumiaomuoldoldold/README.md

 # miaomumiaomuoldoldold
-this project is an ai that base webqq crawler and nlu.
+this project is an ai that base webqq crawler and nlp.